 Failure to settle the assessed amount may lead to foreclosure of the property.
-This is regardless if only one unit owner missed paying.
-Having a loss assessment coverage will help you mitigate these out-of-pocket expenses and ensures protection to your beloved investment.
+This is regardless of whether only one unit owner missed paying.
+Having a loss assessment coverage will help you mitigate these out-of-pocket expenses and ensure the protection of your beloved investment.

 If you are a condo owner who would like to secure yourself from these unplanned expenses, read ahead to know more!